Coq au Vin with White Wine

 Preparation

-• Dry the chicken pieces with kitchen paper, then season generously with salt and pepper.
+• Pat the chicken pieces dry with paper towels, then season generously with salt and freshly ground black pepper.

-• Cut the bacon into small pieces and chop the shallot, garlic and half the mushrooms.
+• Cut the bacon into small strips.
+Finely chop the shallots, garlic, and half of the mushrooms.

 Sauté

-• In the same pot, sauté the bacon until slightly golden brown.
-Set aside with the chicken.
+• In the same pot, cook the bacon until lightly golden.
+Remove and set aside with the chicken.

-• Add the mushrooms and sauté for 3 minutes.
-Then add the shallots and garlic.
+• Add the mushrooms and sauté for about 3 minutes, then stir in the shallots and garlic.

-• Add the butter to the pot and allow to melt.
-Sprinkle with cornstarch and mix well.
+• Stir in the butter until melted, then sprinkle with the cornstarch and mix well.

-• Deglaze with a little white wine (about ½ cup, 100 ml), scraping brown bits from the bottom of the pot with a wooden spoon.
+• Pour in about ½ cup (100 ml) of the white wine, scraping up the browned bits from the bottom of the pot with a wooden spoon.

 • Return the chicken and bacon to the pot.

-• Pour in the remaining white wine, bay leaves and thyme.
-Bring to the boil, then reduce the heat.
+• Add the remaining white wine along with the bay leaves and thyme.
+Bring to a gentle boil, then lower the heat.

 Video